-Note the account “Gain on Sale.”
-Gains are credited.
-Had there been a loss, the account would have been called “Loss on Sale” and it would have been debited.
+Note.
+In the account “Gain on Sale,” the gains are credited.
+Had there been a loss, the account would have been called “Loss on Sale,” and it would have been debited.

-Also note that the Gain on Sale has not been allocated to the partners.
-That’s the 2nd step in the sequence.
+Also note that the gain on sale has not been allocated to the partners.
+That’s the second step in the sequence.

 Step 2: Allocate the gain or loss to the partners in accordance with their income sharing ratios.